 The assessment consists of a written exam (60 min) (according to §4(2), 1 of the examination regulation).
-By successful completion of the exercises (according to §4(2), 3 of the examination regulation) a bonus can be obtained.
-If the grade of the written exam is at least 4.0 and at most 1.3, the bonus will improve it by one grade level (i.e. by 0.3 or 0.4).
-The bonus only applies to the first and second exam of the semester in which it was obtained.
+By successful completion of the exercises (according to §4(2), 3 of the examination regulation) up to 6 bonus points can be obtained.
+The bonus points only apply to the first and second exam of the semester in which they were obtained.

-- · understand the role of an economist as an engineer to design markets, - · compare different markets and market mechanisms to evaluate their efficiency, - · apply game theoretic modelling and mechanism design as well as auction theory for interdisciplinary evaluation.
+- · understand the role of an economist as an engineer to design markets, - · compare different markets and market mechanisms to evaluate their efficiency, - apply game theoretic modelling and mechanism design as well as auction theory for interdisciplinary evaluation.